mono/md-website/documentation/solutions-and-projects-explained.md

 ### 4.1: Adding references to other projects

 When you create larger solutions, you'll often want to add a**reference to another project**.
 This can be the case when you've created a library.
 To do so, you only have to right click on the *References* item for the project that needs references and choose *Edit references*.
 In the tab *Projects*, you'll get a list of all possible projects to link to in the current solution.
-Choose the one(s) you need and click *OK*.
+Choose the one(s) you need and click *OK*.<br/>
  When you want to remove references, select the one to remove and click on the *-* button on the right.

 ### 4.2: Changing the 'Startup Project'